-Sub-Strategy # 1A: Plan for a More Adequate and Balanced Housing Supply emphasizes the importance of designating lands for housing development, as a necessary precursor to actual development.
+Sub-Strategy # 1A: Plan for a More Adequate and Balanced Housing Supply

+Planning for a more adequate and balanced housing supply involves both supplying more housing types that meet various Stanford population needs as well as providing housing that is more affordable to the target populations.
+Strategy 1A emphasizes the importance of designating lands for housing development, as a necessary precursor to actual development.
 The diversity of the Stanford community and the groups in need of housing requires a multifaceted approach to housing development that enhances Stanford's already varied housing stock.